-Additionally, the WDCA is establishing an electronic document filing process and hearing rules need to accommodate and take advantage of that system.
-The existing rules also address application of video technology to the hearing process which is being adopted by other jurisdictions throughout the judicial and administrative law world.
+An example of modernization of the rules is the establishment of an electronic document filing process and these updated proposed hearing rules need to accommodate and take advantage of that system.
+The proposed draft rules also address application of video technology to the hearing process which is being adopted by other jurisdictions throughout the judicial and administrative law world.